Meet the Macintosh!

 They blindly install software regardless of previous installations,

-They check for previously installed software before installing
+They check for previously installed software and may replace existing

-depends entirely on how the Installer was written.
+depends entirely on how the install program was written, and there's no

-of this, it is usually wise to delete (or remove and archive) previous
+of this, it is often wise to delete (or uninstall) previous copies of

-installations of drivers/apps/software before reinstalling - unless, of
+drivers/apps/software before reinstalling same - unless, of course, the

 installers will have an "Uninstall" option to make removal easier (if